 Original action record in my office.
 In faith whereof I have hereunto set my hand & seal of office, this 23rd March 1836.
 Thr.
 Seghers Not[ary] Pub[lic]

-Benjamin Ballard appears to have owned several Louisiana plantations; record of the sale of Hopewell Plantation in Caldwell Parish are preserved among the Pugh (Thomas and Family) Papers preserved at the Hill Memorial Library, Louisiana State University, Baton Rouge.
+Benjamin Ballard appears to have owned several Louisiana plantations; record of the sale of Hopewell Plantation in Caldwell Parish among the Pugh (Thomas and Family) Papers preserved at the Hill Memorial Library, Louisiana State University, Baton Rouge.
 An inventory of the papers notes that “Other items of interest include Benjamin Ballard’s sale of Hopewell Plantation and its slaves in Caldwell Parish, La.
 (Feb.
 11, 1857).”
 Mary Witmell Pugh married Benjamin’s son Dr. William Ballard in 1856.
 She was the daughter of Thomas Pugh (1796-1852) from Bertie County, North Carolina who moved to Louisiana in 1818, and married Eliza Catherine Foley (1806-1885).